 How Stress Affects

-At the Level of Hormonal Functioning
+At the Hormonal Functioning Level

-When faced with a threat, the body increases the production of stress hormones, such as adrenaline, norepinephrine, and cortisol, which trigger other physical changes and put the body in a fight or flight state.
+When faced with a threat, the body increases the production of stress hormones, such as adrenaline, noradrenaline, and cortisol, which trigger other physical changes and put the body in a fight or flight state.
 In chronic stress, these hormones can be activated when they are not needed.

 At the Muscular Level